AymanKastali/portfolio/README.md

 **Key Projects:**
 - **AI tool:** Developed an AI-powered application using OpenAI APIs with features such as image generation, book creation, and a customizable dashboard for editing and design.
-- **E-commerce Backend:** Django system with REST APIs and payment integration
+- **E-commerce Backend:** Django system with REST APIs and payment integration.
 - **ML Dashboards:** Visual analytics with Plotly, Pandas, and IBM Cognos.

 **Tech Stack:** `Python`, `TensorFlow`, `Scikit-Learn`, `OpenCV`, `Django`, `FastAPI`, `Plotly`, `Pandas`